18183485/Data-Governace/README.md

 Communication and Collabotaion: Adopting specific methods for high-perfomance communications and collaboration in support of data governance and management.

 **DATA CULTURE**
+Data Culture is how your organization values data and manages and uses it.

+**CHAPTER 2**
+**DATA TO INSIGHT**

+Data >> Information >> Knowledge >> Wisdom >> Insight

+Data: Single or multiples units of something.
+On their own largely meaningless

+Information: Data put into context giving it meaning.

+Knowledge: Information coupled with experience and practical application.
+It can be actionable.

+Wisdom: Knowledge combined with reasoning, and a context to enable relevant application.

+Insight: Product of either or both knowledge and wisdom that enables us to see things differently.